ai-atoms/milady-docs/src/contents/general.rst

 **Main functionalities:**

 * Development of machine learning force fields, suitable for molecular dynamics simulations.
-* Development of surrogate regression models to predict materials properties, including vibrational entropy, HUMO-LUMO energies, etc.
+* Development of surrogate regression models to predict materials properties, including vibrational entropy, HOMO-LUMO energies, etc.
 * Representation of atomic structures in the feature space of atomic descriptors.
 * Analysis, sparsification, and optimization of datasets.